How VA home loans work

 If you have a lot of debt in relation to the amount you earn, it could keep you from qualifying for a loan.

-And if you have a low credit score, it won’t necessarily stop you from getting approved by the VA for a VA home loan, but it could keep you from getting approval from a specific lender.
+And if you have a low credit score, it won’t necessarily stop you from getting approved by the VA for a VA home loan, but it could keep you from getting approved by a specific lender.
 And, like other types of loans, the better your credit score, the lower the interest rate you will likely be offered.